 4. Grapes and Raisins

 Grapes and raisins need to be avoided as their toxicity has been linked to kidney failure in dogs, their toxicity is well documented in dogs.
 Although the exact substance that causes the toxic reaction is not yet known, dogs should not eat any grapes and raisins because even small amounts can prove to be fatally toxic for a dog.

 It is not currently known what quantity of onion or garlic needs to be consumed by your sausage to be considered poisonous.
 However, if they do manage to eat some, you can expect pale gums, vomiting, and diarrhea.
 If you notice a rapid heartbeat or blood in the urine after you dachshund consumes onion or garlic, it is a sign to ring your local vet.

 6. Foods containing Xylitol

 Xylitol is a sugar-free sweater derived from fruit and vegetables with 40% fewer calories than sugar.
-Xylitol stimulates the pancreas causing it to secrete insulin which lowers the blood pressure and can cause liver damage.
+Xylitol stimulates the pancreas causing it to secrete insulin which lowers blood pressure and can cause liver damage.
 Even 30 minutes after ingestion your pooch may begin to lose their feeling in their legs and even have a seizure.
 It is imperative you seek veterinary treatment in this situation.
 If your hound ingests some lollies or other known candy food, check if the ingredients have xylitol.

 Dogs are more sensitive to the effects of caffeine than people are.
-While a few licks of coffee, tea or soda will not contain enough caffeine to cause poisoning in most cases, the ingestion of moderate amounts of coffee grounds, tea bags or diet pills can easily cause death in small dogs.
+While a few licks of coffee, tea or soda will not contain enough caffeine to cause poisoning in most cases, the ingestion of moderate amounts of coffee grounds, tea bags, or diet pills can easily cause death in small dogs.